Demystifying Independent Sponsor Deal Structures

 • Earnouts.
 Contingent payments based on post-closing EBITDA, revenue, or other milestones.

 These levers affect sponsor economics directly.
 For example, a larger rollover can reduce the equity check from investors and make room for a healthier promote.
 A heavy seller note can constrain cash flows and limit your ability to charge management fees.
+Management equity and any rollover by the sponsor’s own vehicle sit on top of this, so the true cap table can look very different from the simple “investor versus sponsor” split people throw around in conversation.

 Sponsors should model the whole stack together, not in silos.